RL-LBAM/CV/index.md

 ## Research Experiences
 ### **SSVAT: Squence-to-set Variational Autoencoding Transformer for 3D Indoor Scene Synthesis** `09/2023–Now`
 *Supervisor: Professor Chris Williams*
-Plan to a sequence-to-set generative model in 3D indoor scene synthesis.
+Plan to test a sequence-to-set generative model in 3D indoor scene synthesis.

 ### **Modelling Object Co-Occurences in Images** `02/2023–09/2023`
 *Supervisor: Professor Chris Williams*
 Modelled high-dimensional object count data from COCO dataset using VAE, mixture, discrete flow and diffusion models.
 Developed a sequence-to-set variational autoencoding transformer modeling the sparse counts as sets.
-Compared the models using the likelihood and the sample quality (introducing a discriminator network).
+Compared the models using the test set likelihood and the sample quality (introducing a discriminator network).

 ### **Human Probability Judgments: A Bayesian Sequential Sampler Account** `02/2021–09/2021`
 *Supervisors: Professor Adam Sanborn & Professor Nick Chater*
-Developed a diffusion-based model to explain human probability judgments.
+Developed a sampling-based model to explain human probability judgments as Bayesian inference.
 Collected data from online experiments.
-Fitted the model using moment matching and compared its variants with different stopping rules using the Wasserstein distance.
+Fitted the model using moment matching between the simulated and empirical data.
+Compared its variants with different stopping rules using the Wasserstein distance between the simulated and empirical distributions.

 ### **A Model Comparison Study for Human Choices in Two-Armed Bandit Problems: Reinforcement Learning and Win-Stay-Loss-Shift Heuristics** `09/2019–07/2020`
 *Supervisor: Associate Professor Junyi Dai*
 Modelled human choices in two-armed bandit problems using the temporal difference reinforcement learning and the win-stay-loss-shift heuristics.
-Fitted the models using maximum likelihood and compared their variants with different learning rules on one-step-ahead and long term predictive abilities.
+Fitted the models using maximum likelihood.
+Compared their variants with different learning rules on one-step-ahead (BIC and test set likelihood) and long term predictive abilities (MSE between the simulated and empirical choice sequences).

 ## Projects
 ### **Deep Bayesian Active Learning with Hybrid Query Strategies** `2023`